Modulation and correlations lengths in systems with competing interactions: Correlation Functions in the large limit - general considerations

 The results reported henceforth were computed within the spherical or large $n$ limit \cite{kac}.
-It was found by Stanley long ago that the large $n$ limit of the $n$ component normalized spin systems (so called $O(n)$ spins) introduced in Section(\ref{universal_section}) is identical to the spherical model first introduced by Berlin and Kac. \cite{kac} We now introduce this model in its generality.
+It was found by Stanley long ago \cite{stanley} that the large $n$ limit of the $n$ component normalized spin systems (so called $O(n)$ spins) is identical to the spherical model first introduced by Berlin and Kac \cite{kac}.

+The designation of ``$O(n)$ spins'' simply denotes real fields (spins) of unit length that have some arbitrary number $(n)$ of components.
+For $n=1$, the system is an Ising model.
+A single component real field having unit norm allows for only two scalars at any given site $\vec{x}$: $S(\vec{x}) = \pm 1$.
+The $n=2$ system corresponds to a two component spin system in which the spins are free to rotate in a two dimensional place -- $S_{1}^{2}(\vec{x}) + S_{2}^{2}(\vec{x}) =1$ (the so-called XY spin system).
+The case of $n=3$ corresponds to a system of three component Heisenberg type spins, and so on.
+In general,

+We now introduce the spherical model in its generality.
 The spins in Eq.(\ref{Ham}) satisfy a single global (``spherical'') constraint,

 enforced by a Lagrange multiplier $\mu$.
 This leads to the functional $H'=H+\mu N$ which renders the model quadratic (as both Eqs.(\ref{Ham}, \ref{con}) are quadratic) and thus exactly solvable, see, e.g., \cite{us}.
-The continuum analogs of Eqs.(\ref{Ham},\ref{con}) read
+The continuum analogs of Eqs.(\ref{Ham}, \ref{con}) read

 The quadratic theory may be solved exactly.
 From the equipartition theorem, for $T\ge T_c$, the Fourier space correlator

 The real space two point correlator is given by

 with $d$ the spatial dimension and $BZ$ denoting the integration over the first Brillouin zone.
 For a hypercubic lattice in $d$ dimensions with a lattice constant that is set to one, $-\pi < k_{i} \le \pi$ for $i=1,2, ..., d$.
 Henceforth, to avoid cumbersome notation, we will generally drop the designation of $BZ$; this is to be understood on all momentum space integrals pertaining to the lattice systems that we examine.
 To complete the characterization of the correlation functions at different temperatures, we note that the Lagrange multiplier $\mu(T)$ is given by the implicit equation $1= G(\vec{x}=0)$.
 Thus,